 From Kaiser Health News - Latest Stories:

-Kaiser Health News provides a fresh take on health policy developments with "Political Cartoon: 'Now That You Mention It'" by Hilary Price.
+Kaiser Health News provides a fresh take on health policy developments with "Political Cartoon: 'Leg It Out?'" by Mike Luckovich, Atlanta Journal-Constitution.

 Here's today's health policy haiku:

 WHEN IT SEEMS TO GOOD TO BE TRUE ...